solidusio/solidus/core/README.md

-# solidus\_frontend
+# solidus\_core

-Frontend contains controllers and views implementing a storefront and cart for Solidus.
+Core contains all the models and the majority of the logic for the Solidus ecommerce system.

 ## Testing